 There are basically two types of baseball projection systems that exist: human projections and scientific projections.
 The human projections would be the type you see at ESPN or CBS where they have their staff make their best guess at what a player will do next season.
 The scientific projections are based off of formulas and weighting systems taking into account various factors related to past player performance.
 These would be systems like Marcel, ZiPS or Steamer.

 When relying on the scientific projections, we get a good sense of what we should expect out of players for the upcoming season.
-These systems generally follow a method of taking data from that player's recent history and weighting the most recent years more heavily than older years.
+These systems generally follow a method of taking data from that player's history and weighting the most recent years more heavily than older years.
 The projection systems differ from each other by the amount of weighting used and the different factors used for the weighting.
 They also differ in the stats they use and that some systems take advantage of minor league or foreign league data while others do not.
 But, in the end, the basic concept of taking history from recent years and weighting it based on a number of factors is the same between all projection systems.

 When using these projections for fantasy baseball purposes, there are generally a few caveats to keep in mind as a result: